Are You Rewarding Firefighters or System-Builders? The Culture That's Killing Your Manufacturing Growth

 Consider the difference between a manufacturing operation where inventory levels exist only in one person's head versus one where visual signals immediately communicate what needs attention.
 In the first scenario, only that individual can make good decisions about priorities and resource allocation.
 In the second, anyone walking through the facility can quickly assess status and take appropriate action.

-This doesn't just reduce key person risk, it empowers everyone on your team to improve the system when they see problems.
-Which turns every employee into a high-leverage system tester and architect.
+This doesn't just reduce key person risk — it empowers everyone on your team to improve the system when they see problems.
+That turns every employee into a high-leverage system tester and architect.
+Learn more about how kanban boards create this visibility across your entire operation.

 Process Standardization Builds Confidence